mmkaram/nixos/README.md

 - dune-delete (`sudo nix-collect-garbage --delete-old`)

 ## TODOs
-- Look into nix-ld
+- [ ] Look into nix-ld
+- [ ] Create a system to easily import dev flakes I use often (nix-autobahn with nix-ld possibly)
+- [ ] add rofi like app that can filter through open windows
-- find a way to insert emojis
+- [ ] find a way to insert emojis
-- More keyboard remapping (disable arrow keys to get better at vim)
+- [ ] More keyboard remapping (disable arrow keys to get better at vim)
-- add shortcuts/system for fingerprints(fprintd-enroll, etc.)
+- [ ] add shortcuts/system for fingerprints(fprintd-enroll, etc.)
-- Get the nixpkgs version of the Zen browser when it's up
+- [ ] Get the nixpkgs version of the Zen browser when it's up
+- [ ] run this on first build `sudo chown -R $USER /etc/nixos` because I'm tired of always having to use sudo when I first reconfigure a system
+- [ ] get lazygit to exit with esc and not q (terminal and neovim plugin)
-- vimTex
+- [ ] vimTex
-- nvim debugger
+- [ ] nvim debugger
-- nvim tmux integration (pane switching)
+- [ ] nvim tmux integration (pane switching)
-- make a package for [posting](https://github.com/darrenburns/posting)
-- find out if kitty has built in pane support
+- [ ] find out if kitty has built in pane support
-- Create a system to easily import dev flakes I use often
+- [ ] Cloud synced atuin
-- Get the file explorer in nvim to show hidden files (preferably make it a shortcut to toggle)
+- [ ] Get the file explorer in nvim to show hidden files (preferably make it a shortcut to toggle)
-- Yubikey integration for login, sudo, and ssh.
+- [ ] Yubikey integration for login, sudo, and ssh.
 Useful wiki page [here](https://wiki.nixos.org/wiki/Yubikey), useful youtube video [here](https://www.youtube.com/watch?v=3CeXbONjIgE&t=329s&pp=ygUNbml4b3MgeXViaWtleQ%3D%3D).
 Should probably [buy the Yubikey](https://www.yubico.com/eg/product/yubikey-5-nano/) first.
+- [ ] make a package for [posting](https://github.com/darrenburns/posting)
-- Secrets manager
+- [ ] Secrets manager
-- Cloud synced atuin
-- Stylix
+- [ ] Stylix
-- Obsidian is still kinda borked with nvim
+- [ ] Obsidian is still kinda borked with nvim
-- Get railsy to work
+- [ ] Get railsy to work
-- Preview pdfs in ranger
+- [ ] Preview pdfs in ranger
-- run this on first build `sudo chown -R $USER /etc/nixos` because I'm tired of always having to use sudo when I first reconfigure a system
-- fix ranger file browser
-- add rofi like app that can filter through open windows
-- get lazygit to exit with esc and not q (terminal and neovim plugin)